Azure/aca-dotnet-workshop/docs/aca/09-aca-autoscale-keda/index.md

 ##### 1. Create a new secret in Container App

 Let's now create a secret named `svcbus-connstring` in our Container App named `tasksmanager-backend-processor`, this secret will contain the value of Azure Service Bus shared access policy (connection string) with `Manage` policy.
-To do so, run the below commands in Azure CLI to get the connection string, and then add this secret using the second command:
+To accomplish this, run the below commands in Azure CLI to get the connection string, and then add this secret using the second command:

 ```powershell
 ##List Service Bus Access Policy RootManageSharedAccessKey